-15 holders that keep your Covid-19 vaccine card safe | CNN Underscored
+15 best Covid-19 vaccination card holders | CNN Underscored

-Want to go to a concert, gym, restaurant or start to travel?
-Proof of vaccination against Covid-19 is required in many places around the United States, including many employers and schools.
+(CNN) — Proof of vaccination against Covid-19 is now a way of life.
+It’s required in many places around the United States, including at many employers and schools.

 “The background here is that we are seeing more vaccine mandates, both in the private and public sphere, but also in the ability of people to access certain venues, whether it’s restaurants, films or concerts,” says Dr. William Moss, executive director of Johns Hopkins University’s International Vaccine Access Center.